sl1453/sl1453.github.io/GeoSpatialResearch.md

 ---

-*Images and plots are just examples, the publication is currently in review.*
+*Images and plots are examples from my practice, the publication is currently in the review process.*